ycpcs/cs320-spring2024/assign/assign03.md

 * Challenges you have encountered, and how you have dealt with them.
 * Goals for the next milestone.
 * Updated version of your UML diagram.
-* Updated version of your database schema - all DB tables with all attributes and their respective data types for each table (NOT required for Milestone 1, recommended for Milestone 2 for the Fake database).
+* Updated version of your database schema - all DB tables with all attributes and their respective data types for each table (NOT required for Milestone 1, required for Milestone 2 for the Fake database).

 **Milestone 1: Minimal Working System**.
-Your team should demonstrate
+Your team should demonstrate:

 * A web-based user interface (e.g., JSPs and servlets) that implements a small number of essential features in some minimal form: provide as much navigation between pages as you can
 * Model classes, controllers, and unit tests associated with a small number of "essential" requirements